wadda/timmeh/README.md

 **The Plan**

-Currently, that map has a 3.2 kilometer per pixel resolution, at the Equator, with approx. 7% of the derived source file(s) size.
+Currently, that map has a 7.6km/pixel (4.7mile) pixel resolution, at the Equator, with approx. 7% of the derived source file(s) size.

 This project will use a database, such as this, for simple, rapid offline look up of these timezones, with a small-er-footprint.
 ![dictionary_lookup](https://cloud.githubusercontent.com/assets/4308824/18680742/54fb836c-7fa8-11e6-94a4-479c0fa5216a.png)